 In addition, in a few special situations described below, a global security will be terminated and interests in it will be exchanged for certificates in non-global form representing the securities it represented.
 After that exchange, the choice of whether to hold the securities directly or in street name will be up to the investor.
 Investors must consult their own banks, brokers or other financial institutions, to find out how to have their interests in a global security transferred on termination to their own names, so that they will be holders.
 We have described the rights of holders and street name investors above under "- Who is the Legal Owner of a Registered Security?"

-security are as follows:
+The special situations for termination of a global security are as follows: